Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 --------------------- Watch full episodes on Rumble, streamed LIVE 7pm ET.
 Become part of our Locals community Follow System Update: Twitter Instagram TikTok Facebook

 Welcome to a new episode of System Update, our live nightly show that airs every Monday through Friday at 7 p.m.
+Eastern, exclusively here on Rumble, the free speech alternative to YouTube.

 Tonight, the Trump administration has been openly threatening to engineer regime change in Venezuela.

-The US has, of course, been bombing boats off the coast of Venezuela and claiming with absolutely no evidence whatsoever presented that the boats they're exploding are filled with drugs headed toward the United States.
+The U.S. has, of course, been bombing boats off the coast of Venezuela and claiming, with absolutely no evidence whatsoever presented, that the boats they're exploding are filled with drugs headed toward the United States.

-Though it's all very familiar to anyone who has lived through any of these regime change campaigns previously, the propaganda is the same, the framework and justifications are the same, and the results are likely to be the same as well.
+The propaganda is the same, the framework and justifications are the same, and the results are likely to be the same as well.

-Then, while Americans have images of very bucolic family farms in our heads as a source for where our food supply comes from.
+Then, while Americans have images of very bucolic family farms in our heads as a source for where our food supply comes from, the reality is that almost all family farms in the U.S. are gone.

 They've all been replaced by these filthy industrial monstrosities called factory farms.

-Gail Isens, who is the winner of the prestigious Albert Schweitzer Medal for Outstanding Achievement in Animal Welfare, has been working for decades to document and expose the shocking underbelly of the U.S. meat industry, which provides most of the food in the United States.
+Gail Isons, who is the winner of the prestigious Albert Schweitzer Medal for Outstanding Achievement in Animal Welfare, has been working for decades to document and expose the shocking underbelly of the U.S. meat industry, which provides most of the food in the United States.

-She's the chief investigator for the Humane Farming Association and the author of a new memoir that came out this year that I've had the privilege to read, which is Out of Sight, an undercover investigator's fight for animal rights and her own survival, and she'll be here with us tonight to talk about their book as well as her findings.
+She's the chief investigator for the Humane Farming Association and the author of a new memoir that came out this year that I've had the privilege to read, which is Out of Sight, an undercover investigator's fight for animal rights and her own survival.

 First of all, System Update is also available in podcast form.